 Take a Screenshot of the Entire Chromebook Screen

 Screenshots are extremely useful when trying to make directions, create a Google Slide presentation, or even a blog post.
 Ctrl + Switcher takes a screenshot of your Chromebook screen and saves it to your default location.
-I show you how to do this in more detail in this post.
+I show you how to do this in more detail in my How To Take A Screenshot on School Chromebook post.

 Take a Screenshot of Part of the Chromebook Screen

-Sometimes you don’t need a full screenshot, but rather just part.
-Ctrl + Shift + Switcher will charge your mouse pointer to a cross hair.
-Move the cross hair to one corner of the area you want to capture.
-Click the mouse or touch pad and move to the opposite corner you want to capture.
+Sometimes you don’t need a full screenshot, but rather just a part.
+Ctrl + Shift + Switcher will charge your mouse pointer to a crosshair.
+Move the cross-hair to one corner of the area you want to capture.
+Click the mouse or touchpad and move to the opposite corner you want to capture.

 How to Zoom in and out on a Chromebook

-You can reset reset the zoom level by pressing Ctrl + 0
+You can reset the zoom level by pressing Ctrl + 0

 Change Resolution on Chromebook

 Maybe its not just one website you need to make bigger, but rather everything on your Chromebook.
 You can change the resolution on your Chromebook by pressing Ctrl + Shift + + to increase or Ctrl + Shift + – to decrease.
-This setting effects all Chromebook users, but also can be changed by all Chromebook users.
+This setting affects all Chromebook users and can be changed by all Chromebook users.

 You can reset the screen scale to default by pressing Ctrl + Shift + 0 (zero).